aecm-developments/profile/README.md

 ## Work Experience
 **Research Laboratory Technician      University of Pittsburgh             (_June 2023 - Present_)**
-- RNA isolation from various human and mouse tissues, EV isolation from various tissue types, ncRNA and mRNA library generation, sequencing on Illumina platforms
+- RNA isolation from various human and mouse tissues, EV isolation from various tissue types, ncRNA and mRNA library preparation, sequencing on Illumina platforms
 - Data analysis in R and terminal (Linux, Windows and Mac)
 - Image generation with GraphPad Prism, literature search, and manuscript preparation
 - Genotyping of mice, Western blotting, PCR, and animal husbandry